chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 # A Glorious Self-Study Sabbatical

-My work since leaving Verizon is largely documented in [[Little Experiments/index|Little Experiments]] (and this entire site more generally).
+My work since leaving Verizon is largely documented in [[Experiments|Experiments]] and [[Experiment Ideas|Experiment Ideas]] (and this entire site more generally).

 # Verizon

-I spent 6 years at Verizon ('17 - '23) doing management for a couple of products that helped get the Verizon Business Group into the AI / ML space (this group sells products to B2B customers, not part of the consumer group that most people think of when they hear 'Verizon').
+I spent 6 years at [Verizon](https://www.verizon.com/) ('17 - '23) doing management for a couple of products that helped get the Verizon Business Group into the AI / ML space (this group sells products to B2B customers, not part of the consumer group that most people think of when they hear 'Verizon').

 The role was classic product management, interacting with a large group of stakeholders at a big company, as well as managing several vendors.
 I also got quite a bit of experience designing and deploying Google Cloud Platform AI / ML services in a B2B context.